 Exemption on capital gain tax on property is available to an individual upon meeting the following conditions –

 In case the individual is unable to invest before filing tax for that year, he/she can deposit the amount in a PSU bank or any other bank listed under the Capital Gains Account Scheme (1988).
-In that case, exemption on capital gain tax on the sale of property will be considered as legitimate.
-However, such deposit needs to be converted to an investment within 2 years from the date of sale, failing which it will be considered a short-term capital gain in the year of period lapse.
+In that case, exemption on capital gain tax on the sale of property will be considered legitimate.
+However, such a deposit needs to be converted to an investment within 2 years from the date of sale, failing which it will be considered a short-term capital gain in the year of period lapse.

 This exemption is only available on capital gains from a sale of land for an agricultural purpose outside of a rural area.